 A charge off occurs when a creditor decides to write off a debt as uncollectible.
 This usually happens after an extended history of non-payment.
 Creditors may do this if they cannot sell the debt to a collection company or it would cost them more to litigate than the debt is worth.

 Charge offs are incredibly damaging to your report.
 Although it may seem like a “get out of debt free” card, it’s very bad for your credit.
-It’s best to contact the creditor and negotiate a repayment plan or settlement to avoid having a charge off on your report for up to 7 years.
+It’s best to contact the creditor and negotiate a repayment plan or resolution to avoid having a charge off on your report for up to 7 years.

 Take Your First Steps Toward Credit Repair